girlbossceo/conduwuit/CONTRIBUTING.md

-By sending a pull request or patch, you are agreeing that your changes are allowed to be licenced under the Apache-2.0 licence and all of your conduct is in line with the Contributor's Covenant.
+By sending a pull request or patch, you are agreeing that your changes are allowed to be licenced under the Apache-2.0 licence and all of your conduct is in line with the Contributor's Covenant, and conduwuit's Code of Conduct.

+Contribution by users who violate either of these code of conducts will not have their contributions accepted.

 [issues]: https://github.com/girlbossceo/conduwuit/issues
 [conduwuit-matrix]: https://matrix.to/#/#conduwuit:puppygock.gay